reactivepixel/gravity-well/readme.md

 ## Deployment

 - **Target**: Local hosting using Docker containers for Node.js microservices, PostgreSQL, RabbitMQ, and Nginx (serving the React.js web app).
-For static hosting (e.g., AWS S3), use Vite’s `npm run build` to generate a `dist` folder with static assets (HTML, CSS, JS).
+For static hosting (e.g., AWS S3), use Vite's `npm run build` to generate a `dist` folder with static assets (HTML, CSS, JS).
 - **CI/CD Workflow**: GitHub Actions for linting, testing, building Docker images, and deploying to local Docker or S3.
 For S3, sync the `dist` folder using AWS CLI.
 Use environment-specific docker-compose files (dev vs. prod).
 - **Module Deployment**: Package modules as separate Docker containers or service extensions, deployed based on client configuration.
 The React.js frontend dynamically loads module-specific Material-UI components based on API responses, using React Router for navigation and Jotai for state.
 - **S3 Configuration**: